tomtheisen/stax/docs/types.md

 These are just regular boring double precision floats.

 ## Rationals
 These are fractions of integers.
 Most of the same arithmetic can be done on them, and they stay reduced.
+There are no rational literals.
+Instead, to produce an arbitrary rational like `3/8`, you could use `8u3*`.

 ## Blocks
 These are pieces of code, not yet executed, like functions.
 Except they don't really have arguments.